ctkelley/SIAMFANLEquations.jl/README.md

 ### What's after 0.3.1?

- - 0.3.2 goes out when the writing is mostly done and BiCGSTAB is finished.
+ - 0.3.2 goes out when the writing is mostly done.

  - 0.3.3 goes out when Chapter 3 is finished.
 I'm hoping for sometime in May.